Astrophysical cloaking of a naked singularity

 It is a general property of spherically symmetric naked singularities that their gravitational field creates a region around them such that if a particle is dropped in this region, it will not fall into the singularity but instead will be repelled to larger radii \citep{vieiraMarekEtal2014PRD}.
 This region forms a spherical region of ``repulsive gravity'' or an ``antigravity region.''
 On the other hand, far from the singularity gravity is attractive.
-The spherical interface between the two regions may be termed a zero-gravity sphere as it has the property that a test particle placed there will follow a geodesic with constant spatial coordinates.
-It turns out that for all naked-singularity spacetimes with the above property this zero-gravity radius corresponds to a stable equilibrium point of the system.
+The spherical interface between the two regions may be termed a zero-gravity sphere as it has the property that a test particle placed there will follow a geodesic with constant spatial coordinates. {Since for} naked-singularity spacetimes with the above property {there must be a minimum of the effective potential between the inner repulsive and outer attractive region,} this zero-gravity radius corresponds to a stable equilibrium point of the system.
 Moreover, this equilibrium is maintained by gravity alone, without the need of a radiative force (which is required in the case of the ECS, for instance).
 In this paper, we construct levitating atmospheres in the context of the antigravity region around naked singularities, and investigate their properties.
 To safely discuss atmospheric properties within the hydrodynamic approximation, we only consider fairly massive singularities, exceeding the mass of a large planetoid.
 In particular we consider the hypothesis that some X-ray sources may be powered by accretion onto a naked singularity of stellar mass in the case of X-ray binaries, and/or supermassive ones for AGNs.